lucques/fzf-marks-advanced/README.md

 * Annotate the files with a default program, so one can launch a file on the fly from desktop

 ## How to use
-Just copy the this folder to where you store your plugins for zsh.
+Just copy the folder to where you store your plugins for zsh.
 The plugin is then initialized by running `fzf-marks-advanced.plugin.zsh`.
 Don't forget to set your settings.

 ## Configuration
 The following parameters **have to be** set.